Imprinting

 The rehab industry, big pharma, and the justice system are all profitable.
 Profits over people.
 We treat addiction as a moral problem rather than trying something more humane and more effective.
 What would it look like if we treated addiction as a disease?
 One thing is for sure, when my son was in the ICU with swelling of the brain, they wouldn’t have discharged him back home as if their one role was to treat the symptoms and not the cause.

-Yesterday, on the 24th of April, Wendy Duffy ended her life after her son died from choking on a sandwich.
+Yesterday, on the 24th of April, Wendy Duffy ended her life.
+She was a mother who couldn’t find a way to continue living without her son in the world.
 How do mothers continue living when their babies don’t?
-And do we as a society value human happiness over continuing doing things the way weve always beeing doing them? https://www.theguardian.com/society/2026/apr/24/mother-ends-life-at-swiss-clinic-four-years-after-sons-death
+And do we as a society value human happiness over continuing doing things the way weve always beeing doing them? https://www.tiktok.com/@katie.rizzo007/video/7633093303663086879

 I can keep hoping that the bond of motherhood doesn’t end at death.
 This week, I listened to a podcast by Kenadie’s Mom.
 She described how she communicates even beyond the veil.
 Contacting someone who is not alive is probably too much woo-woo for many.
 But I found it beautiful - it’s here on Unsilence Grief - https://www.youtube.com/live/1zH-bBNuTsQ?si=jgcuRbbJJFsJqtDH.